Congratulations to the 2019 Diversity Award Winners!

 and promoting the success of his students and community.

-In addition to honoring this year's Diversity Awards winners, the awards ceremony will also recognize the winner of the annual Virginia Hart Special Recognition Award.
-There will be a reception in the parlor following the ceremony program.
+In addition to honoring this year's Diversity Awards winners, the awards ceremony also recognized the winner of the annual Virginia Hart Special Recognition Award, Sheri Pollock.

 The SCAA established the Diversity Award in 2000 to recognize the achievements of outstanding affirmative action and equal employment opportunity practices among state agencies.
 The Diversity Award is structured to recognize state agencies, Wisconsin Technical Colleges and UW campuses for their strong commitment to the recruitment, retention and promotion of a diverse classified workforce as measured by the creation of programs, initiatives, and practices.